Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

-\textbf{Baselines.} For comparison, algorithms in \cite{asudeh2019designing} were implemented as baselines.
-Since these baseline algorithms were designed for a more general fairness model, improvements were made to enhance their performance for the Fair Top-$k$ Selection problem.
-More specifically, for the baseline algorithm in 2-D, instead of visiting all top-$k$ candidates for the fairness test and doing it whenever the order of two candidates changes, the number of candidates of the protected group in the top-$k$ subset is maintained throughout the algorithm, and the fairness test is done only when there is an ordering exchange between a candidate in the top-$k$ subset and a candidate outside of it.
-For the baseline algorithm in higher dimensions, besides using the arrangement tree (which is analogous to the binary space partition tree \cite{deberg-etal2008}) and adopting the early stopping strategy that were shown to be useful in \cite{asudeh2019designing}, a hyperplane formed by an ordering exchange will be tested to see whether it intersects $V$ before inserting it into the arrangement tree, and it will be discarded if there is no intersection.
-Moreover, for degenerate cases that were not thoroughly discussed in \cite{asudeh2019designing}, our implementation of the baseline algorithm in 2-D can handle them.
-However, it was not obvious how to handle degenerate cases in higher dimensions without introducing significant run time overhead, so they are ignored in our implementation of the baseline algorithm in higher dimensions.
-Finally, despite our two algorithms for high-dimensional datasets leveraging parallelism, a sequential implementation of the baseline algorithm was used in our experiments, as no parallel algorithms are known for building an arrangement tree.
-While parallel algorithms exist for building other geometric data structures \cite{sun2019parallel}, it is not obvious how to adapt these methods for building an arrangement tree (or a binary space partition tree).
+\subparagraph{Baselines.} For comparison, \textsc{2draysweep} and \textsc{ATC\textsubscript{$+$}} from \cite{asudeh2019designing} were implemented as baselines, with \textsc{2draysweep} for 2-D experiments and \textsc{ATC\textsubscript{+}} for multi-dimensional experiments (see Section~\ref{subsec:small_k} for their key ideas).
+Since these baseline algorithms were designed for a more general fairness model, the following improvements were made to enhance their performance for the Fair Top-$k$ Selection problem: \begin{itemize} \item \textsc{2draysweep}: Instead of visiting all top-$k$ candidates for the fairness test and doing it whenever the order of two candidates changes, the number of candidates of the protected group in the top-$k$ subset is maintained throughout the algorithm, and the fairness test is done only when there is an ordering exchange between a candidate in the top-$k$ subset and a candidate outside of it. \item \textsc{ATC\textsubscript{$+$}}: A hyperplane formed by an ordering exchange will be tested to see whether it intersects $V$ before inserting it into the arrangement tree, and it will be discarded if there is no intersection. \end{itemize} Moreover, for the tie-breaking that was not thoroughly discussed in \cite{asudeh2019designing}, our implementation of \textsc{2draysweep} addresses it by accounting all tied candidates in the fairness test.
+Candidates with identical scoring attribute values are pre-identified to accelerate the test.
+However, it is not obvious how to handle tie-breaking in \textsc{ATC\textsubscript{$+$}} without introducing significant runtime overhead, so it is ignored in our implementation (\textsc{ATC\textsubscript{$+$}} only).
+Finally, despite our two algorithms for multi-dimensional experiments leveraging parallelism, a sequential implementation of \textsc{ATC\textsubscript{$+$}} was used in our experiments, as no parallel algorithms are known for building an arrangement tree.
+While parallel algorithms exist for building other geometric data structures \cite{sun2019parallel}, it is not obvious how to adapt these methods for building an arrangement tree (or an analogous binary space partition tree \cite{deberg-etal2008}).